flakjakk/working-band/docs/source/prereqs.rst

 There are many different ways of cabling a stage but adhering to certain rules when supplying power to amps and routing sound-signal cables from amps and mikes to the mixing desk will make this a simple task.
 Some things to keep in mind:

 	- Try and avoid running power and audio cables together
 	- Never run cables *across* the stage.
-Go around.
+Go around everything.

 Keep spare power extensions handy.
 Sooner or later you'll have to bring power to the stage from somewhere in the depths of the kitchen / store-room / whatever.
 Be prepared for this.